Maximum tolerable excess noise in continuous-variable quantum key distribution and improved lower bound on two-way capacities: Results

 Alice and Bob collect all pairs in groups of two.
 For a given group, call $A_1B_1$ and $A_2B_2$ the four qubits involved.
 If $p_{10}<p_{01}$, they apply the CNOT gate on $A_1A_2$ and $B_1B_2$, respectively, where $A_1,B_1$ are the control qubits and $A_2,B_2$ are the target qubits.
 Otherwise, they apply first the Hadamard gate on each qubit, then the CNOT gate as in the above case, and finally the Hadamard gate on $A_1$ and $B_1$.

-\item \textbf{Step 4.2}: For each of the above group of two pairs, Alice and Bob perform a projective measurement with respect to the computational basis on $A_2$ and $B_2$, respectively, and then they discard the pair $A_2B_2$.
+\item \textbf{Step 4.2}: For each group of two pairs, Alice and Bob perform a projective measurement in the computational basis of $A_2$ and $B_2$, thereby discarding these systems.
 If the outcomes are different, they discard also the pair $A_1B_1$. \end{itemize}

 The sub-routine tends to increase the value of $p_{00}$, bringing the state $\rho_{AB}$ closer to the ebit state $\ket{\psi_{00}}$.
-Step 4.1's $p_{10}<p_{01}$ condition means that the $X$ error in~\eqref{bell_diagonal_state_step4} is more prominent than the $Z$ error.
-The sub-routine allows one to reduce $X$ (resp.~$Z$) errors when such a condition is (resp.~is not) satisfied.
-This comes at the price that $Z$ (resp.~$X$) errors may be amplified.
-By selectively applying the two procedures alternately, both errors are corrected~\cite{p1orp2}.
+The condition $p_{10}<p_{01}$ in Step~4.1 means that the $X$ error in~\eqref{bell_diagonal_state_step4} is more prominent than the $Z$ error.
+If that is the case, the sub-routine reduces the $X$ error at the expense of the $Z$ error.
+However, by selectively applying the two procedures both errors end up being corrected~\cite{p1orp2}.

-\item[\textbf{S5}:] Depending on the state $\rho$ of the remaining pairs (see the SM for details~\footnote{The supplemental material contains detailed derivations for interested readers.}), both Alice and Bob apply on each qubit one of the following unitaries: the qubit rotation around the $y$-axis of an angle $\pi/2$, the Hadamard gate, the identity.
+\item[\textbf{S5}:] Depending on the state $\rho$ of the remaining pairs (see Section III.A of the Supplementary Information for details), both Alice and Bob apply on each qubit one of the following unitaries: the qubit rotation around the $y$-axis of an angle $\pi/2$, the Hadamard gate, or the identity.

 \item[\textbf{S6}:] In the end, Alice and Bob run the improved version of the hashing protocol introduced in~\cite{Improvement-Hashing} in order to generate ebits. \end{enumerate}